-Apply building codes and referenced standards to construction projects.

-- Perform inspections and plan reviews on both residential and commercial construction projects. - Prepare for and take the Minnesota Building Official Limited exam
+- Apply building codes and referenced standards to construction projects. - Integrative Learning, including: - Perform inspections and plan reviews on both residential and commercial construction projects. - Prepare for and take the Minnesota Building Official Limited exam

 Program roadmaps provide students with a guide to understand the recommended course sequence to complete their degree.